Lady Victoria Hervey

-Lady Victoria Frederica Isabella Hervey (/ˈhɑrvi/; born 6 October 1976) is an English model, socialite, aristocrat, and former "It girl".
+Lady Victoria Frederica Isabella Hervey (/ˈhɑrvi/; born 6 October 1976) is an English model, socialite, and former "It girl".
 She is the daughter of the 6th Marquess of Bristol, half-sister of the 7th Marquess, and sister of the 8th Marquess and Lady Isabella Hervey.

 Early life

 Lady Victoria is the eldest child of the 6th Marquess of Bristol and his third wife, Yvonne Marie Sutton, and was born on her father's 61st birthday, 6 October 1976.
 She is the elder sister of the incumbent 8th Marquess of Bristol and Lady Isabella Hervey.
-Her older half-brothers were John Hervey, 7th Marquess of Bristol, and Lord Nicholas Hervey, both of whom are deceased.
+Her older half-brothers were the 7th Marquess of Bristol and Lord Nicholas Hervey, both of whom are deceased.
 Leka, Crown Prince of Albania, stood sponsor as one of her godfathers.